 Total marks for CLAT 2015 UG – 200

-There shall be a system of Negative Marking wherein 0.25 marks will be deducted for each of the wrong answers.
+There was a system of Negative Marking wherein 0.25 marks were deducted for each of the wrong answers.

-In the event of equal marks scored by two or more candidates in the CLAT 2015, the tie will be broken by the following procedure and order:
+In the event of equal marks scored by two or more candidates in the CLAT 2015, the tie was broken by the following procedure and order: